What days and times is the Museum open?

 The Museum encourages visitors, the press, educators, retired agents, and other communities to reach out and receive Museum updates, contact its friendly staff and leadership, book free tours, and schedule media events.
 Fill out the contact form, follow the Museum on social media, and sign up for the e-newsletter.
 Press and professional filmmakers can contact the Museum at email@example.com or (202) 307-3463 to schedule a visit, video session, or interview.

 The DEA Museum invites partnerships with museums, science centers, and other like-minded organizations to bring DEA's expertise to new places.
-Host a travelling exhibit that builds community coalitions and supports drug education and prevention efforts in cities across the country.
+Host a traveling exhibit that builds community coalitions and supports drug education and prevention efforts in cities across the country.
 Fill out this form and learn more about hosting the acclaimed exhibit Drugs: Costs and Consequences.

 What is the DEA Educational Foundation and what is its relationship with the Museum?

 The DEA Educational Foundation is a nonprofit educational organization committed to educating the public on the many costs and consequences of illegal drugs in the United States.
 In addition to funding the DEAEF Youth Dance Program, the Foundation develops programming and exhibits with partners around the world.
-The Museum partnered with the Foundation to create its acclaimed travelling exhibit, Drugs: Costs and Consequences, and the Foundation operates the Museum’s gift shop.
+The Museum partnered with the Foundation to create its acclaimed traveling exhibit, Drugs: Costs and Consequences, and the Foundation operates the Museum’s gift shop.